 To those wearing a badge, nothing is worse than learning a cop you trusted is dirty.
 Now imagine if he was your favorite uncle, the father you never had, and your inspiration for putting on a uniform.
-Then you learn his whole career was a lie, decades after his death – through a phone call from The Case Breakers.
+Then you learn his whole career was a lie, decades after his death – through a phone call from the Case Breakers.

 After her beloved uncle died, Michelle inherited his estate.
-She had earlier briefed her long beau-cop, Jim (both above), and after consoling, he reminded her of her badge: “Don’t forget to look for that card.”
-But while reabsorbing its damning details, Michelle became fearful for her own family and relatives in multiple states.
+She had earlier briefed her long beau-cop, Jim (both at left), and after consoling, he reminded her of her badge: “Don’t forget to look for that card.”
+But while reabsorbing its details, Michelle became fearful for her own family and relatives in multiple states.
 It was her call, and Jim agreed they would keep the card’s existence between them.

 Jim is now one of the 40 volunteer Case Breakers, led by a dozen former FBI.
-With the blessing of his team organizer, Thomas J. Colbert, Jim contacted his old flame and convinced her that all the gangsters she was worried about are long gone.
-While Michelle admitted the revelations about her dead sergeant-uncle’s double life had scrambled her emotions, she has wholeheartedly agreed to help finish the Hoffa puzzle.
+With the blessing of his team organizer, Thomas J. Colbert, Jim contacted his old flame and convinced her that all the gangsters she was worried about were long gone.
+While Michelle admitted the revelations about her dead uncle’s double life had scrambled her emotions, she has wholeheartedly agreed to help finish the Hoffa puzzle.

 After the telltale ace was forwarded to team members, they quickly found witnesses around the country who could recall some of the same details.
 Colbert now believes CSI forensics will show Hoffa’s body was first hidden in those border forests in 1975.
 Then 2 decades later, for a reason only known to dead men, his remains were moved hundreds of miles away to a particular spot at “a very busy mall.”
 Are Hoffa’s remains still there, all these years later?
 Or did the mob move them?
 Only a dig will tell.